To articulate key parameters around running for and serving in elected office, including the overarching right to do so.

 (2) Political activity shall in no way interfere with the performance of the major duties prescribed by the university.

-(3) Because circumstances under which a campaign is conducted will vary widely depending on the nature of the elective office and the extent of opposition, the determination of whether an employee may continue full-time duties while conducting or engaged in a campaign rests with the employee's president.
+(3) Because circumstances under a campaign is conducted will vary widely depending on the nature of the elective office and the extent of opposition, the determination of whether an employee may continue full-time duties while conducting or engaged in a campaign rests with the employee's president.
 In the event of election to the State Legislature, an employee normally will be placed on leave of absence without pay during the period of full-time responsibility.
 If elected or appointed to a full-time salaried office, the employee may be placed on leave of absence without pay during the term of office or may be required to resign.